 Specializing in Reproductive Health, Pregnancy and the Postpartum period, Stress Disorders and Orthopedics, Abigail works with each patient to help them create a plan of care that best suits their needs.
 She has treated a wide range of patients between the ages of 3 months and 100 years old, and learns something new from each person she meets.
 Her listening skills are informed by her training as an actor, her meditation practice and the philosophy of Nonviolence.
 She continues to study with her mentors of over 10 years, Dr. Yvonne Farrell and Dr. Ji Zhang, and enjoys taking continuing education classes with (among others) Doctors Jeffrey Yuen, Yvonne Farrell, Randine Lewis and Deborah Betts.
 Abigail is a frequent speaker and podcast guest, enjoys participating in panels throughout the West Cost on topics of Women's Health, Fertility and the Childbearing Cycle, and loves mentoring Chinese Medical students and birth doulas.

 Abigail lives in Northeast Los Angeles with her husband and two children, both of whom were born at home underwater with the support of a midwife.
 She enjoys organic gardening, cooking, hiking, hip-hop and African dance, and making art projects with her kids.
-She blogs at MamaFloat, is a guest blogger for Ergo Baby, and is currently writing a memoir (due out in 2020), and can be found on Instagram @Mamafloat.
+She is currently recording a podcast called A Nutritionist and an Acupuncturist Walk Into a Bar, writing a memoir (due out in 2020), and can be found on Instagram @Mamafloat.